smilesun/smilesun.github.io/_pages/about.md

 I am also an open source software developer (R, python, cpp, java) for machine learning and reinforcement learning [see my github](https://github.com/smilesun), and a continuous reviewer for AI conferences like ICML, ICLR, NeuroIPS.

-I value the role of algebraic statistics and differential geometry in my research and I have knowledge in formal method, network and model predicative control.
+I value the role of algebraic statistics and differential geometry in my research and I have knowledge in optimization theory, formal method, network and model predicative control.

 During my free time, I like exploring the nature with friends, enjoy various sports (e.g. table tennis, badminton, swimming, entry level martial arts).